rjeffmyers/vpnrdp/README.md

 2. **Create a new connection profile**:
    - Click "New Connection" button
    - Enter a name for your connection
+   - Select VPN type (OpenVPN3 or WireGuard)
-   - Select your VPN configuration (must be already imported in OpenVPN3)
+   - Select your VPN configuration:
+     - For OpenVPN3: Select from imported configurations
+     - For WireGuard: Select from .conf files in ~/.config/wireguard/ or /etc/wireguard/
-   - Enter VPN username
+   - Enter VPN username (for OpenVPN3)
    - Enter RDP host, username, and optional domain
-   - Configure display settings (fullscreen, resolution)
+   - Configure display settings (fullscreen, resolution, multi-monitor)
+   - Configure advanced options (performance, audio, local resources)
    - Click Save

 3. **Connect**: